Perth Observatory Events

 As dusk falls, three of the Observatories telescopes will be available for viewing of deep space objects followed by a light supper and drinks.
 The telescopes will continue to be available for viewings during and after the supper.
 All proceeds from the fundraiser will go to the RFDS.
 Price $60 per person with all proceeds going to the RFDS.
 Please find more information about the event here.

-When: 15 February 2018 at 6:15 pm – 10 pm (gates open at 5:45 pm)
+When: Daily from 6:15 pm – 10 pm (gates open at 5:45 pm)

 The Real Sing Concert